FrendaWinter/My-Ruby-Repo/README.md

 * `getLatestVersionOfAppOnGitHub.rb` ~ CLI app will returns latest version and releases date when input github link of that application
 * `getJavaSDK` ~ CLI apps will returns latest version, releases date, download link of latest Java SDK
+* `getWeather.rb` ~ CLI app will returns the weather information of the input city name
+* `movieSearch.rb` ~ CLI app that searched movies and returns info
+* `stockSearch.rb` ~ CLI app that searches stock info.

 ---